i5ar/ifollowers/README.md

 > This script was made for fun in my spare time.

-When you have a lage number of *unfollowers* there must be a reason!
-This script will help you to detect them.
+There are a ton of spammers on Twitter, many of them will follow you for a few days.
+With this script you can track them down and block them forever.

 ### Installation and required packages

-- Install <a href="https://www.python.org/" target="_blank">Python 3</a> if not already in your operating system;
+- Install <a href="https://www.python.org/" target="_blank">Python</a> if not already in your operating system;
     - Install the PyPA recommended tool <a href="https://pip.pypa.io/" target="_blank">pip</a> for installing Python packages;
         - Install <a href="https://pythonhosted.org/Markdown/" target="_blank">Markdown</a>: